Getting There and Away

 Things to Do and See

-- Coptic Cairo – One of the oldest area of Cairo is the Coptic area.
-It's a great area of town to walk around, visit the many cathedrals and see a number of ancient churches.
+Coptic Cairo – One of the oldest areas of Cairo is the Coptic area.
+It's a great area of town to walk around, visit the many cathedrals and see several ancient churches.

 Food and Drink

 Felfela – 15 Sharia Hoda Shaarawi Street, Cairo, Egypt.
 A popular midscale restaurant serving some of the most famous Egyptian foods.

 Koshari al-Tahrir – Sharia Abd el-Khalik Sarwat, Cairo, Egypt.
 Perhaps the most famous restaurant in Cairo that rapidly serves Egypt's starch-filled dish known as Koshari.

 Cairo offers a wide variety and endless selection of delicious Egyptian street food that will have you entertained for days.

 Ful Carts – Egyptian style ful medames is a nutritious staple made of mashed fave beans.
 The dish is often eaten along with Arabic bread on the streets of Cairo.

 Bread – I was genuinely impressed by the wonderful selection of bread that Egypt had to offer.
 Bakeries line the streets of Cairo, and you can get an entire bag of treats for just a few Egyptian Pounds.

 Fruit Juice Stalls – I also really enjoyed the freshly squeezed fruit juices on the corners of Cairo.
 From mango to pomegranate or sugar cane, you can grab a refreshing juice on a hot day.

 There are some nightclubs and bars located throughout Cairo, but being a Middle Eastern nation, there are also other things to do at night besides dancing and partying.